ARPOISE/ARpoise/README.md

 'on load', 'on focus', or 'on click' of a **POI**.

-- **POI**s can have an absolute world location defined by their longitude and latitude or they can have a position relative to the user defined as meters of distande in the X, Y, and Z directions.
+- **POI**s can have an absolute world location defined by their longitude and latitude or they can have a position relative to the user defined in meters of distande in the X, Y, and Z directions.
 **POI**s with an absolute location can additionally be confined into an area around the user, they will always be around the user.